 Some of the humblest herbs and spices were elegantly crafted by the Maintainer to possess compounds that naturally combat many of our most common illnesses like inflammation and digestion issues.
 Both of which afflicts over 70 million Americans and is expected to rise within the coming years.
 The Most Merciful created food as our medicine to keep us well and to support our well-being here on earth as we prepare for the future.
 Our means and provisions are directly connected to nature.

 Nature is a miracle that never stops giving.
 Nature gives me energy, motivation, happiness and tranquility—its inspirational.
 Nature keeps us supplied with clean water, fresh air and an abundance of food.
-For children and adults alike, connecting with nature and exploring its colors, sounds, and textures is linked to better health and less stress.
+For children and adults, connecting with nature and exploring its colors, sounds, and textures is linked to better health and less stress.

 When we seek natural healing, we are seeking God's healing.
 He is the only Healer.
 Using natural healing is calling on the Creator and trusting in Him to heal us completely.
 While natural is the means it's not the cure.
 Faith in God to do as He pleases is the cure.
 So, next time you think about living naturally think about what that really means and what it means to you.